Giorgio Jackson

 Kenneth Giorgio Jackson Drago (born 6 February 1987) is a Chilean politician and engineer who was Chile's Minister of Social Development from 6 September 2022 until 11 August 2023.
 He previously held the position of Ministry General Secretariat of the Presidency between March and September 2022.
 He is the founder and first congressman of the Democratic Revolution political party, achieving the highest personal vote in the 2017 elections to the lower chamber.
 He was one of the leaders of the student protests of 2011 and collaborated in the creation of the Chilean Broad Front and the presidential candidacy of Beatriz Sánchez.

 After the protests of 2011, Jackson and other social activists and student leaders called for the founding of a political movement that became the Democratic Revolution party.
-In the 2013 parliamentary elections, he was elected as a deputy for Santiago Centro.
-In the 2017 parliamentary elections, he was elected as a deputy for the new District 10, which includes the communes of Ñuñoa, Providencia, Santiago, Macul, San Joaquín, La Granja.
+In the 2013 general election, he was elected as a deputy for Santiago Centro.
+In the 2017 general election, he was elected as a deputy for the new District 10, which includes the communes of Ñuñoa, Providencia, Santiago, Macul, San Joaquín, La Granja.
 He has maintained high approval ratings in public opinion polls.
 During his time as minister in the government of President Gabriel Boric, the Criteria poll showed a decrease in Jackson's approval ratings from 48% in March 2022 to 37% in September of the same year.

 Biography

-Jackson was born in Viña del Mar, Chile, on 6 February, 1987, son of Kenneth Paul Jackson Salinas and Carmen Gloria Elisa Drago Caballero.
+Jackson was born in Viña del Mar, Chile, on 6 February 1987, son of Kenneth Paul Jackson Salinas and Carmen Gloria Elisa Drago Caballero.
 Jackson studied at the Deutsche Schule Sankt Thomas Morus, a private school located in the Santiago commune of Providencia.

-In the third year of Middle School, Jackson began to participate as a volunteer in Un Techo para Chile an organization in which he would be involved for six years.
+In the third year of middle school, Jackson participated as a volunteer in Un Techo para Chile an organization in which he would be involved for six years.
 During his adolescence, he played volleyball, and was a member of the national team for the 2004 Minors, and 2006 Youth categories.

 Jackson with the other members of the FEUC directive board of 2010-11.

 In 2004, he began studying civil industrial engineering with a major in information technologies at the Pontifical Catholic University of Chile, graduating in 2013.
 In 2009 he participated in the creation of the Student and Worker Center of the Catholic University (CET), an initiative that emerged from the New University Action (NAU) movement.
 He was general coordinator of CET between 2009 and 2010.